-School condemns Trump-supporting students who harassed Native American
+Boys in Trump hats mock Native American; school condemns students

 In a joint statement, the high school and Diocese of Covington condemned the actions of the students “towards Nathan Phillips specifically, and Native Americans in general.”

-“The matter is being investigated and we will take appropriate action, up to an including expulsion,” the statement said.
+“The matter is being investigated and we will take appropriate action, up to and including expulsion,” the statement said.

-In a separate video bit.ly/2FKUUnM uploaded to social media, the 64-year-old Phillips, an elder of Nebraska's Omaha tribe, wiped away tears as he described the incident.
+In a separate video uploaded to social media, the 64-year-old Phillips, an elder of Nebraska’s Omaha tribe, wiped away tears as he described the incident.

 “I heard them saying ‘build that wall, build that wall’.
 These are indigenous lands, we’re not supposed to have walls,” he said.
 “I wish I could see that energy of that young mass of young men, put that energy into making this country, really, really great, helping those that are hungry.”